kkumarmohit/learning-angular/README.md

 ngOnInit: Executes when the component is initiaised (not rendered in the dom yet ).
 Object was created basically.
 Runs After the constructor has been called

-ngDoCheck: Runs multiple times for change detection (change in property/template etc.)
+ngDoCheck: Runs multiple times for change detection (change in property/template etc.) (In development there is an extra call while starting the application)

 ngAfterContentInit: Called after content (ng-content) has been projected into view.